In this list, we’ll highlight the best Telltale games ranked in order of their commercial and critical success across PC, console, and mobile.

 Gameplay is similar to other Telltale games in that players must explore environments, gather and interact with objects, and complete action sequences using quick-time events.

-Guardians of the Galaxy: The Telltale Series received mixed reviews from critics celebrating its story, voice acting, and portrayal of the titular characters while also taking issue with its tone, animation, and extensive technical issues.
+Guardians of the Galaxy: The Telltale Series received a variety of opinions from critics who appreciated its story, voice acting, and depiction of the main characters, but had concerns about its tone, animation, and numerous technical problems.

 Tales of Monkey Island